seinecle/DataStorm2015/public_html/keynote.md

 ###6.
 If we were looking for 2 defining traits of dataviz:

 ####a) Data is for the viewer to see and play with
 There is the assumption that the visualization should not provide you with flat and unverifiable conclusions: it should show the data in a transparent, verifiable form.
-Of course there is a narrative and an editorialization of how the datais presented, **but** it always remains possible for the viewer to challenge this editorial view because the data is here for anyone to explore and interact with.
+Of course there is a narrative and an editorialization of how the data is presented, **but** it always remains possible for the viewer to challenge this editorial view because the data is here for anyone to explore and interact with.
 This represents a fundamental break with infographics, which can hide the underlying data by design, or show it with strong bias by carelessness and still be "OK" by pre-dataviz standards.
 It is also a break with infovis, were data is indeed there but you might not be enticed to engage with it.

 ####b) Custom made, creative act